• Skip to primary navigation

 Do You Need an Attorney to Create a Will?

-When creating a will, you need an experienced wills attorney to ensure the document is legally sound.
-We know of many families who went with an inexperienced attorney and did not get the protection they thought they had through their will.
+When creating a will, you can benefit from an experienced wills attorney to ensure the document is legally sound.
+We know of many families who went with an attorney who did not specialize in this field and did not get the protection they thought they had through their will.
 A skilled wills attorney can help gather the proper legal documents and develop the best will for your unique situation.
 They will also help manage your estate plan, as families are constantly going through changes, such as the birth or death of a family member, marriage, and divorce.

 Some common wills that our clients may use are: